 - New collections and/or data types are welcome.
 The sustainability of Arctos depends on growing its community of collections.
 New collections must provide financial and personnel support for data migration and annual maintenance, and collections that submit grant proposals involving Arctos must include funding in their budget.
 If you are interested in having your data shared in Arctos, read this.

 Note: Featured image above is of a tusk cultural artifact in the University of Alaska Museum.
 This was gifted to President William H. Taft from the people of Fairbanks and the Tanana Valley, Alaska.
-View Arctos record for detailed information about this specimen.
+View its Arctos record for detailed information.